SystemsApproach/tcpcc/design.rst

 ~~~~~~~~~~~~~~~

 The following shows some example results, selected to illustrate the
-thought process.
-We start with a simple 2-flow experiment, where both
+evaluation process.
+We start with a simple 2-flow experiment, where
-flows are managed by the same congestion-control algorithm.
+both flows are managed by the same congestion-control algorithm.
 :numref:`Figure %s <fig-graph_1a>` shows the resulting goodput
 graph.
 As one would hope, once the second flow (in red) starts just
-after 20 seconds, the goodput both flow experience converge towards a
+after 20 seconds, the goodput of both flows converge towards a nearly
-nearly equal sharing of the available bandwidth.
-This convergence is
+equal sharing of the available bandwidth.
+This convergence is not
-not immediate (the two plots cross over roughly ten seconds after the
+immediate (the two plots cross over roughly ten seconds after the
-second flow begins), but other algorithms strive to reduce that delay,
+second flow begins), a behavior other algorithms try to correct (e.g.,
-for example by using immediate feedback from the network routers.
+by using explicit feedback from routers).
+On the plus side, the first
+flow does quickly adapt to the released bandwidth once the second flow
+terminates.

 .. _fig-graph_1a:
 .. figure:: figures/Graph_1A.png